-As such there are no side effects of hair transplant.
+As such there are no side effects of hair transplant surgery.
 After hair transplant one may feel slight pain, swelling & itchy scalp for few days only.
 These can be easily treated with simple medicines.

-It is not unusual for itching to occur on areas affected by hair transplant surgery.
+It is not unusual for itching to occur in areas affected by hair transplant.
 Yet, it should not last more than a few days.
-Using shampoo to wash your hair every day will helps with this problem to diminish.
+Using shampoo to wash your hair every day will help with this problem to diminish.

 Just about everyone who has had hair transplant surgery has experienced swelling in the forehead and around the eyes.
 This lasts for only a few days with the worst being of it appearing on the fourth day.
 For some, a black eye may result.